 This statement also applies to content, for which it is essential to have web analytics tools.
 If you don’t measure what you create (and not only that, you also have to review, contrast and analyze), you can’t know the impact of your work.

 Before we start optimizing any post, we will first check how all our articles are performing.
 To do this, we will open Google Analytics, choose to show us the data from the latest 30 days and select the following route:

 You will have access to different metrics, such as the number of views to each article, the average time on page, the bounce rate, the number of exits, etc.

 If you select “Pageviews”, you can sort them from less to more visits.

 You may see an infinite number of indexed URLs, so use the arrows until you find the articles on your website that have the worst performance (and those you should start optimizing sooner).

 What content will we be updating?
-Although according to Drucker everything can be improved, we will focus on optimizing the following articles:
+Although according to Kelvin everything that can be measured can (and should) be improved, we will focus on optimizing the following articles: